 Information About Rubber Plants

-The rubber plant (Ficus elastica, aka: rubber tree) is a member of the Ficus plant genus, which includes many other popular houseplants.
+The rubber plant (Ficus elastica, aka: rubber tree plant) is a member of the Ficus plant genus, which includes many other popular houseplants.

 This unique plant is easily identifiable by the distinctive large, thick glossy leaves that are such a dark green, they almost appear black at first glance.